 Twelve miles drive from the airport is the world-famous sculpture by Anthony Gormley the Angel of the North.
-Built on the site of a former coal mine, the sculpture stands 20metes high and commands attention throughout the surrounding landscape.
+Built on the site of a former coal mine, the sculpture stands 20 meters high and commands attention throughout the surrounding landscape.

 Channel your inner Harry Potter

 The historical city of Durham is a half-hour drive from the airport.
-The medieval city has buildings dating back to 1072, parts of which are now a designated UNESCO world heritage site.
+The medieval city has buildings dating back to 1072, parts of which are now designated UNESCO world heritage sites.

 The awe-inspiring Durham Cathedral was used as a location in the Harry Potter films as part of Hogwarts School of Witchcraft and Wizardry and draws fans and visitors from all over the world.